 Universal Credit Full Service was rolled out in Midlothian on 22 March 2017.
-The Universal Credit Programme closed gateways for legacy benefits, so existing benefits will no longer be eligible as Universal Credit rolls out and there are plans for the migration of those remaining claimants on current benefit types once the digital rollout is complete for all of Great Britain.
+The Universal Credit Programme closed gateways for legacy benefits, so existing benefits are no longer eligible as Universal Credit rolls out and there are plans for the migration of those remaining claimants on current benefit types once the digital rollout is complete for all of Great Britain.
 Awareness, advice and assistance is being provided by the Council.